 Getting yourself mentally prepared for this type of event is hard, you are faced with many new excitements that can lead to distractions; you come away with some fun experiences that you will never forget, for me the athlete’s village is always the best.

 A few things I always recommend packing for a competition and travel are:

 - Good music on your iPod

-As a gymnastics coach how do you prepare yourself and your teams for competitions?
+As a gymnastics coach, how do you prepare yourself and your teams for competitions?

 Preparing for a competition takes a lot of time and is hard work, now as a coach and Massage Therapist, I like to focus not only on the routines but the rest and recovery as well.
 It is very important that you give your muscles and joints time to recuperate.

-Once competition comes the biggest focus is to make sure the athletes are warmed up properly and their muscles and joints are ready for the impact and extreme physical test that they are about to endure.
+Once competition comes to the biggest focus is to make sure the athletes are warmed up properly and their muscles and joints are ready for the impact and extreme physical test that they are about to endure.
 A good run followed by some dynamic movements, dynamic stretching, and some static stretching is beneficial.

 As a Massage Therapist, would you recommend physical therapy to a gymnast?

-The physical therapy I received due to my injuries is why I became a Massage Therapist, gymnastics is such a physically demanding sport and physical therapy in my opinion is an important part of training.
-These gymnasts fly high and do things many people only dream about, just like any sport, fatigue and injuries can happen.
+The physical therapy I received due to my injuries is why I became a Massage Therapist, gymnastics is such a physically demanding sport and physical therapy, in my opinion, is an important part of training.
+These gymnasts fly high and do things many people only dream about, just like any sport, fatigue, and injuries can happen.